BIM2SIM/bim2sim/paper.md

 ## Key Features

-- IFC parser that extracts geometric and semantic data utilizing the existing python implementation of IfcOpenShell [@IfcOpenShell]
+- IFC parser that extracts geometric and semantic data utilizing the existing Python implementation of IfcOpenShell [@IfcOpenShell]
 - Algorithms to correct missing or incorrect space boundary information
 - Enrichment processes for adding missing information (materials, usage profiles)
 - Decision management for handling ambiguities in IFC data